cssimms/tictactactics/README.md

 - [ ] Flush out stats for each user, win %
 - [ ] Integrate pusher, for immediate response when it's player's turn
 - [ ] Live games
+- [ ] Sign in Button changes to user dropdown menu on login